decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 Any value from the registry that returns an Ethereum address will be added to the `verificationMethod` array of the DID document with type `EcdsaSecp256k1RecoveryMethod2020` and an `blockchainAccountId` attribute containing the address.
+Other verification relationships and service entries are added or removed by enumerating contract events (see below).

 #### Controller Address

-Each identity always has a controller address.
-By default, it is the same as the identity address, but check the read only contract function `identityOwner(address identity)` on the deployed version of the ERC1056 contract.
+Each identifier always has a controller address.
+By default, it is the same as the identifier address, but the resolver must check the read only contract function `identityOwner(address identity)` on the deployed ERC1056 contract.

-The identity controller will always have a `verificationMethod` entry with the id set as the DID with the fragment `#controller` appended.
+This controller address must be represented in the DID document as a `verificationMethod` entry with the `id` set as the DID being resolved and with the fragment `#controller` appended to it.

-An entry for the controller is also added to the `authentication` array of the DID document.
+A reference to it must also be added to the `authentication` and `assertionMethod` arrays of the DID document.

 #### Enumerating Contract Events to build the DID Document

-The ERC1056 contract publishes three types of events for each identity.
+The ERC1056 contract publishes three types of events for each identifier.

 - `DIDOwnerChanged` (indicating a change of `controller`)
 - `DIDDelegateChanged`
 - `DIDAttributeChanged`

-If a change has ever been made for an identity the block number is stored in the changed mapping.
+If a change has ever been made for the Ethereum address of an identifier the block number is stored in the `changed` mapping of the contract.

 The latest event can be efficiently looked up by checking for one of the 3 above events at that exact block.

 Each ERC1056 event contains a `previousChange` value which contains the block number of the previous change (if any).

-To see all changes in history for an identity use the following pseudo-code:
+To see all changes in history for an address use the following pseudo-code:

 1. eth_call `changed(address identity)` on the ERC1056 contract to get the latest block where a change occurred.
 2. If result is `null` return.